Recent Accounting Pronouncements

 In June 2016, the FASB issued ASU 2016-13, Financial Instruments - Credit Losses (Topic 326), which replaces the incurred loss methodology previously employed to measure credit losses for most financial assets and requires the use of a forward-looking expected loss model.
 Under current accounting guidance, credit losses are recognized when it is probable a loss has been incurred.
 The updated guidance will require financial assets to be measured at amortized costs less a reserve, equal to the net amount expected to be collected.
 This standard will be effective for annual periods beginning after December 15, 2019, including interim periods within those fiscal years, with early adoption permitted.
 The Company is evaluating the effects that the adoption of this guidance will have on its consolidated financial statements.

 In February 2016, the FASB issued ASU 2016-02, Leases, which requires lessees to recognize a right-of-use asset with a corresponding lease liability on their balance sheet for most leases classified as operating leases under previous guidance.
 Lessors are required to recognize a net lease investment for most leases.
 Additional qualitative and quantitative disclosures are also required.
-The Company applied the transition requirements as of January 1, 2019, which resulted in recording right-of-use lease assets and corresponding lease liabilities of $149,544 and $150,122, respectively, as of June 30, 2019.
+The Company applied the transition requirements as of January 1, 2019.
+As of September 30, 2019 the Company recorded right-of-use lease assets and corresponding lease liabilities of $158,977 and $159,690, respectively.
 There was no impact to the Company's Statements of Comprehensive Income or Statements of Cash Flows.
 In addition, comparative financial statements have not been

 presented as allowed per the guidance.
 Changes to processes and internal controls to meet the standard’s reporting and disclosure requirements have also been implemented.
 See Note 9, Leases, for additional discussion over this new standard, including the impact on the Company's financial statements.